nwtgck/rich-piping-server/README.md

 npx nwtgck/hidden-piping-server --config-yaml-path=config.yaml
 ```

-Sender and receiver can transfer over `http://localhost:8080/0s6twklxkrcfs1u/path-you-want-to-use` with basic auth.
-If the path doesn't start with `/0s6twklxkrcfs1u`, `/aacacdb` or etc., requests is rejected.
+Sender and receiver can transfer over `http://localhost:8080/0s6twklxkrcfs1u` or `http://localhost:8080/aacacdb/path-you-want-to-use` with basic auth.
+If the path is not `/0s6twklxkrcfs1u`, not starting with `/aacacdb` or etc., requests are rejected.

 ### Run on Docker